How Much Do Heat Pumps Cost To Install? Latest Prices For 2023

 An air-source heat pump will work in a similar way to ground source heat pumps, except the heat it draws comes from the air.
 This means that this type of system doesn’t come with the challenging and expensive aspect of buried pipes.

-The heated gas heats water or air that surrounds the heat exchanger.
-This warm air or water is then circulated through the home’s heating system by a network of pipes or vents.
+• The warm air or water is circulated through the home’s heating system via pipes or vents.

-The refrigerant will then cool and return to its liquid state to start the cycle again.
+• Afterwards, the refrigerant cools down and returns to its liquid state, ready to start the cycle again.

 Check out 2 of the best heat pump brands right now we have reviewed in our Vaillant heat pump guide and Daikin heat pump review